MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Get-NonRemovableAppsPolicy.md

 ```

 ## DESCRIPTION
 The **Get-NonRemovableAppsPolicy** cmdlet gets a list of the app packages what are installed, and have been configured as non-removable (can not be uninstalled).
-An app package has an .msix or .appx file name extension.
+An app package has a .msix or .appx file name extension.

 ## EXAMPLES